-There is growing interest in the use of computationally intensive methods such as machine learning in humanities research across many disciplines, including anthropology, archaeology, classics, history, linguistics and languages, law, politics, literature, music, philosophy, religion and the visual arts.
+Computationally Intensive Research (CIR) is now employed in many disciplines across the humanities, including anthropology, archaeology, classics, history, linguistics and languages, law, politics, literature, music, philosophy, religion, and the visual arts.
 Specific topics include:

 - Corpus Linguistics